 Careers can help you find work, check your CV, Covering Letter, Application Form and even provide support on creating a professional LinkedIn profile to put you in the very best position when applying.
 There are a wealth of student jobs in the Reading area; typical employers include shops, restaurants, events companies, as well as tutoring companies, RUSU and the University itself.
-In a few weeks you may find yourself working as an Open Day Ambassador, an assistant in Campus Central or in a swanky hotel.
+In a few weeks you may find yourself working as an Open Day Ambassador, an assistant in the Co-op or in a swanky hotel.
 This is your chance to earn some extra money and get some valuable experience.

 Where should I start?

 If you are an international student you will need to get a National Insurance Number from the Government for when you start work.
 This number is different from your Biometric Residence Permit (BRP) or Visa number, but the good news is it’s completely free, find out more.

 The majority of positions ask for you to submit a CV and Covering Letter or complete an online application form.
 Whether you have never had a CV or just to dust off your existing one we have plenty of advice on creating a professional CV and covering letter for your applications.
 We can also help with preparing for that all important interview and any general employment questions.
 Take a look at our self-help information and come in to speak with us if you have further question - book your appointment via MyJobsOnline.